Family Still Searching For Answers Months After Man's Unsolved Bike Death

 In the days following the crash, Nelson’s family repeatedly called cops whose numbers they had been given, but each time received messages saying they were unavailable, the family said.

 Dismayed by the police, the family hired an attorney, Daniel Flanzig, who sent a team of private investigators to the crash site.
-But by then, four days after the accident, the team uncovered no leads.
+But by then, four days after the collision, the team uncovered no leads.

 “The lack of communication with my office and the family made it very, very difficult to investigate the case,” Flanzig said, noting the NYPD’s policy not to share details about open cases with third parties, including victims’ families.
 Without witnesses, surveillance footage or other physical evidence of the crash, the family could not pursue criminal or civil charges against the person who opened the door Nelson struck and then left the scene, Flanzig said.
 “The lack of an early investigation absolutely destroyed their right to have justice,” he said.